Interplay between Markovianity and Progressive Quenching: Introduction

 So far, we have assumed that before each quenching operation, the unquenched part of the system is in thermal equilibrium under a given number of fixed spins, and we have implicitly assumed continuous-time Markovian dynamics.
-However, we have not been conscious enough in distinguishing the dynamic aspect from the statistical aspect when defining the quenching process, in particular, we have not fully appreciated the importance of the Markovian property of the evolution dynamics.
+However, we have not been conscious enough in distinguishing the dynamic aspect from the statistical aspect when defining the quenching process.
+In particular, we have yet to fully appreciate the importance of the Markovian property of the evolution dynamics.

 In the present paper, we want to understand the conditions under which the canonical characteristics of the whole ensemble (both quenched and unquenched) are conserved along the PQ process and how important is the Markovian assumption on the stochastic evolution for the martingale and underlying canonical structure.
-We will discuss separately the Markovian and non-Markovian cases, as well as distinguish the dynamics with or without the detailed balance.
+We will discuss the Markovian and non-Markovian cases separately and distinguish the dynamics with or without detailed balance.

 The organization of the present paper is as follows: Section \ref{sec:model} presents our model setup (\ref{subsec:IIA}) and previous results (\ref{subsec:IIB}), where we explain the protocol of PQ, the property that we call hidden martingale.
-Section \ref{sec:PQ_in_markov_models} we first introduce the two-story ensemble and argue that the detailed balance and the Markovian dynamics are required for this ensemble to be canonical (\ref{subsec:two-story}).
-Then we extend the PQ defined on any Markovian transition network (\ref{subsec:Markov_DB}), where the condition of detailed balance is also relaxed (\ref{subsec:MarkovNonDB}).
-Then the section \ref{sec:PQ_Non_Markov} deals with the case of non-Markovian systems.
+In Section \ref{sec:PQ_in_markov_models} we first introduce the two-story ensemble and argue that the detailed balance and the Markovian dynamics are required for this ensemble to be canonical (\ref{subsec:two-story}).
+Then, we extend the PQ defined on any Markovian transition network (\ref{subsec:Markov_DB}), where the condition of detailed balance is also relaxed (\ref{subsec:MarkovNonDB}).
+Then, Section \ref{sec:PQ_Non_Markov} deals with the case of non-Markovian systems.
 We argue that the canonical structure that supported the hidden martingale of PQ is generally broken even if the (trajectory-wise) detailed balance is initially assured (\ref{subsec:nM-DB}).
-Finally, we focus on the spin model with delayed interaction (\ref{sec:Choi_ Huberman}) and show how the operation of PQ interferes with the non-Markovian delay through the time-interval between the consecutive quench.
+Finally, we focus on the spin model with delayed interaction (\ref{sec:Choi_ Huberman}) and show how the operation of PQ interferes with the non-Markovian delay through the time interval between the consecutive quench.
 Finally, Section \ref{sec:conlustion} summarizes the results, and a comparison is made with the linear voter model.